Ellen Gunderson Traylor

 Carolyn Lockwood Nordahl

 Carolyn, who has lived in Florence since 1952, has enjoyed art and design since childhood.
 She studied art throughout her school years and took formal classes at Lane Community College, the University or Oregon, and Portland State College.
 She taught tole painting for many years and then moved on to oils.
 She is presently interested in watercolor and displays her work at the Siuslaw News lobby in Florence.

 Carolyn has worked as a graphic artist and page designer for the Siuslaw News for 35 years and does the page finish work.
-She is the cover designer for Port Hole Publications and enjoys the technical issues that are involved in the book publishing process.
+She is the cover designer for Port Hole Publishing and enjoys the technical issues that are involved in the book publishing process.